 The scoring and ranking methodology in the 2020 Long-Term Services and Supports (LTSS) State Scorecard is based on the same methodology used in previous LTSS State Scorecards.
-As in the 2017 Scorecard, the Quality of Life and Quality of Care dimension is given half the weight of the other dimensions in determining the overall rank; second, the Support for Family Caregivers dimension is calculated as a single composite rather than an average of indicator ranks.
+As in the 2017 Scorecard, the Quality of Life and Quality of Care dimension is given half the weight of the other dimensions in determining the overall rank and the Support for Family Caregivers dimension is calculated as a single composite rather than an average of indicator ranks.
 These changes are discussed in more detail below.

-Dimensions and Indicators: The Scorecard measures LTSS system performance using 25 indicators across 5 dimensions:
+Dimensions and Indicators: The Scorecard measures LTSS system performance using 26 indicators (or policy categories) across 5 dimensions:

-The 25 indicators were selected because they represent the best available measures at the state level.
-No single indicator fully captures state performance, but taken together they provide a useful measure of how state LTSS systems compare across a range of important dimensions.
+The 26 indicators were selected because they represent the best available measures at the state level.
+No single indicator fully captures state performance but taken together they provide a useful measure of how state LTSS systems compare across a range of important dimensions.

 Ranking Methodology: The Scorecard ranks the states from highest to lowest performance on each indicator in the Affordability and Access, Choice of Setting and Provider, Quality of Life and Quality of Care, and Effective Transitions dimensions.
 Within each of these four dimensions, individual indicator ranks are averaged, and those averages are then re-ranked for dimension-level ranks.
-The Support for Family Caregivers dimension is a single composite indicator, and states are ranked based on the total composite score.
+The Support for Family Caregivers dimension is a single composite across all 12 policy areas, and dimension rank is based on the total composite score.

 The dimension ranks are then averaged (with the Quality dimension given one-half the weight) and re-ranked to compute the overall ranking of LTSS system performance.
-In the case of missing data or ties in rank for an indicator or dimension, minor adjustments were made to values used in calculating the average.
+In the case of missing data or ties in rank, minor adjustments were made to values used in calculating the average.

 - For ties: the average rank is given for the computation of the dimension or overall average (e.g., two states tied at third; both get a score of 3.5 for the calculation of the dimension average).

 - Missing data: a constant value is added to all ranks so that the average rank for the indicator is 26 (e.g., if two states are missing data for an indicator, the remaining states rank 2 to 50 for the calculation of the dimension average).